puniverse/capsule-maven/README.md

 By default, SNAPSHOT dependencies are not allowed, unless the `Allow-Snapshots` is set to `true`.

 Maven [version ranges](http://maven.apache.org/enforcer/enforcer-rules/versionRanges.html) (as well as `LATEST` and `RELEASE`) are supported.
 For example: `Application: com.acme:foo:[1.0,2.0)`.
 The newest version matching the range (or the newest version if no range is given), will be downloaded, cached and launched.
-Not specifying a version at all will resolve to the latest release.
+Not specifying version information at all will result in a failure during dependency resolution.
 If the application's main artifact is a capsule, then all configurations will be taken based on those in the artifact capsule.

 ### Dependency Caching